-If you're in need of a little creative inspiration, or the weather is too cold, too hot or too rainy—Sydney has a solid collection of brilliant art galleries to peruse.
+If you're in need of a little creative inspiration, or the weather is too cold, too hot or too wet—Sydney has a solid collection of brilliant art galleries to peruse.

-From hard-hitting commercial spaces, to off-beat artist-run-initiatives and sprawling private collections, art parties, artist talks, inspiring panels and local and international talent on show, there's something for everyone.
+From hard-hitting commercial spaces to off-beat artist-run initiatives and sprawling private collections, there's something for everyone.

 White Rabbit Gallery